The Furniture Society is a nonprofit, educational organization founded in 1996.

 The Furniture Society is a non-profit, member-based organization representing, promoting, and connecting furniture makers, designers, collectors, curators, educators, and manufacturers from around the world.

-Overseen by a dedicated Board of Trustees and an Executive Director, The Furniture Society works to realize its mission through educational programs, publications, exhibitions and exhibition support, recognition of excellence in the field, program partnerships, educational grants, workshop partnerships, and annual conferences.
+Overseen by a dedicated Board of Trustees and an Executive Director, The Furniture Society works to realize its mission through educational programs, exhibitions and exhibition support, recognition of excellence in the field, program partnerships, educational grants, workshop partnerships, and bi-annual conferences.
 With members from across the United States and Canada, as well as numerous other countries, The Furniture Society represents a broad cross-section of furniture makers, museum and gallery professionals, scholars, journalists, and others involved with the field of furniture.

 The goal of The Furniture Society is to sustain relevance for our members and the field.
 We need to find ways to shape, serve, and impact our community.
 Therefore, we are working to cultivate a diverse community with broad perspectives.
 This will facilitate conversations and awareness around furniture and making, positioning craft and design as tools of empowerment.
 We aim to achieve this by expanding the pipeline for engagement and sharing what our field has to offer.